facebookresearch/audioseal/README.md

 watermarked_audio = wav + watermark

-# To detect the messages
 detector = AudioSeal.load_detector("audioseal_detector_16bits")

+# To detect the messages in the high-level.
+result, message = detector.detect_watermark(watermarked_audio)

+print(result) # result is a float number indicating the probability of the audio being watermarked, print(message)  # message is a binary vector of 16 bits

+# To detect the messages in the low-level.
 result, message = detector(watermarked_audio)

+# result is a tensor of size batch x 2 x frames, indicating the probablity (positive and negative) of watermarking for each frame
-print(result)  # print prob of watermarked class # should be > 0.5
+# A watermarked audio should have result[:, 1, :] > 0.5
+print(result[:, 1 , :])

+# Message is a tensor of size batch x 16 x frames, indicating of the probability of the message to be 1 or 0 for each frame at each bit.
-print(message)  # message will be an empty list if the detector detects no watermarking from the audio
+# message will be a random tensor if the detector detects no watermarking from the audio
+print(message)
 ```

 <!-- # Want to contribute?